-Marian has over 25 years’ experience in the international agribusiness industry with Schaffer and the Schaffer Global Group of Companies, from which AfricaGlobal emerged.
-Currently, Marian is Chief Operating Officer directing the operational management of the organization and coordinating major project activities.
-She is responsible for coordination of personnel on sales efforts, project scheduling, project liaison and personnel administration and she also assists with production and quality control of progress and interim reports, operational studies, feasibility studies, evaluations and appraisals.Read More
+Marian has over 25 years’ experience in the international agribusiness industry with the Schaffer Global Group of Companies, from which AfricaGlobal emerged.
+Currently, Marian is Chief Operating Officer at AfGS directing the operational management of the organization and coordinating major project activities.
+She is responsible for coordination of personnel on sales efforts, project scheduling, project execution, and personnel administration.
+She also assists with the production and quality control of client reports, operational studies, feasibility studies, evaluations and appraisals.Read More

 Geralyn ContiniChief Financial Officer

-With over 35 years’ international agribusiness, management and commercial experience with the Schaffer Global Group, from which AfricaGlobal was born.
-Geralyn serves as the Vice President of Client Relations at AfGS and is responsible for carrying out the organization’s vision and mission statements and for the strategic plan and future direction to provide managed growth of the group.Read More
+Ms. Contini has 35 years of international agribusiness, management, and commercial experience in various capacities within the Schaffer Global Group, the original entity from which AfricaGlobal Schaffer was born.
+Geralyn currently serves as the Chief Financial Officer at AfGS and is responsible for controlling resources to ensure the sustainable and managed growth of the company.Read More

 Dr. Tony BelloDirector, Consumer Foods

-As subject matter expert working with the United Nations Development Programme in Nigeria and US Fortune 500 Food companies, Dr. Bello has over 28 years of unsullied experience in making public-private agribusiness partnerships work through the design, formulation, and commercialization of new food products.
-He was a Senior Technical Adviser on Agribusiness to Dr. Akinwumi Adesina where he played key roles in attracting over $5 billion private sector investment commitments into Nigeria’s agribusiness sector.
-He led the creation of Nigeria Agribusiness Group, the apex organized private sector platform in Nigeria.Read More
+As subject matter expert working with the United Nations Development Programme in Nigeria and Fortune 500 food companies in the US, Dr. Bello has over 28 years of experience in making public-private agribusiness partnerships work through the design, formulation, and commercialization of new food products.
+Prior to these experiences, Dr. Bello was a Senior Technical Adviser on Agribusiness to Dr. Akinwumi Adesina where he played key roles in attracting over $5 billion private sector investment commitments into Nigeria’s agribusiness sector.
+He led the creation of Nigeria Agribusiness Group, the top agribusiness private sector platform in Nigeria.Read More

 Dr. Lakshman VelupillaiDirector, Agriculture